Worplesdon railway station: History

 The station opened in 1883, surrounded by open heath and farmland.
 Some nearby land has subsequently been developed and the station is currently situated in an area of affluent low-density housing.
-When it opened it was served by ten trains southbound towards Guildford, and nine trains northbound towards London.
+When it opened it was served by ten trains southbound towards Guildford, and nine trains northbound towards London each day.

 In Autumn 2016, the station's signage was changed to Tarrytown during filming for The Commuter.

 Location

 Despite its name, the station is not located in Worplesdon village, which is approximately 1.5 mi to the southwest.
 The nearest village to the station is Mayford, located approximately 1 mi north-northeast of the station.

-Passenger volume

-Despite its rural location, the station consistently sees usage of over 100,000 entries/exits per year, being a commuter station for those in the surrounding areas.